AresMUSH/aresmush/plugins/scenes/help/en/logging.md

 ---
 # Scene Logging

-The scenes system can capture a RP log automatically for you.
-The log will contain poses, skill rolls and combat results but not OOC spam.
+The scenes system captures a RP log automatically for you.
+The log will contain poses, skill rolls and combat results.
+OOC remarks will be captured while the scene is in progress but deleted once it's over.
+Other OOC spam (pages, channels, help text) will not be included.

 > **Tip:** All scene log commands can accept a scene number, or be used on your current scene if you don't specify a number.